-In this case, $\Scal(\VV)$ is the set of triples $(\lambda^1,\lambda^2,\lambda^3)$ of partitions of length at most $d$ such that the Littlewood-Richardson coefficient $c_{\lambda^1\; \lambda^2}^{\lambda^3}$ is non-zero (see \cite{VW:ineq} or \cite{PR:mp}).
-Here, the cone $\Cc(\VV)$ is the famous Horn cone, characterizing the eigenvalues of triples $(A,B,C)$ of $d\times d$ Hermitian matrices satisfying $A + B = C$.
+Here, $\Scal(\VV)$ is the set of triples $(\lambda^1,\lambda^2,\lambda^3)$ of partitions of length at most $d$ such that the Littlewood-Richardson coefficient $c_{\lambda^1\; \lambda^2}^{\lambda^3}$ is nonzero (see \cite{VW:ineq} or \cite{PR:mp}).
+The cone $\Cc(\VV)$ is the celebrated Horn cone, which characterizes the eigenvalues of triples $(A,B,C)$ of $d\times d$ Hermitian matrices satisfying $A + B = C$.
 The study of this cone has a long story, starting in 1912 with H.~Weyl \cite{Weyl} and continuing with \cite{Horn,Bel:c=1,Kly1,Kly2,KT,KTW}.
-See also \cite{Fulton:survey} for a survey.
+See also \cite{Fulton:survey} for a comprehensive survey.

 In general, the cone $\Cc(\VV)$ is a moment cone.
 Their descriptions have a long story whose we recall some steps.
 Kirwan proved the convexity in \cite{Ki:convex}.
 Berenstein-Sjamaar \cite{BerSja:Mumford} obtained the first explicit list of inequalities characterizing the cones.
 Belkale-Kumar \cite{BK} reduced the list of inequalities canceling redundant inequalities.
 The last author proved in \cite{GITEigen} that the Belkale-Kumar's list of inequalities is irredundant.
-One can also consult \cite{PR:tools} and \cite{PR:mp} for an independent approach.
+Independent approaches may be found in \cite{PR:tools,PR:mp}.